Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 })
 ```

 This is when you're going to start using [Postman](https://www.postman.com/downloads/) a _lot_.
 If you haven't already, you should download it for this project - the desktop version runs much better.
 We'll use it now to test our first endpoint!
-If I change the **path**, then I must send the request to that new end-point to recieve the response.
+If I change the **path**, then I must send the request to that new end-point to receive the response.
 If I change the **method**, my request method must also match.

 Since this project is going to be quite large, we're going to separate it into different folders.
 Create a folder now to hold all our **routes**, and a `.js` file inside for 'user', or 'userRoutes'.
 This is where we're going to define all the end-points that will affect the documents held in our 'users' collection over on MongoDB.